mlab817/faqs/src/national-food-authority/what-is-the-level-of-buffer-stock-inventory-that-nfa-is-mandated-to-maintain.md

 ---
  title: What is the level of buffer stock inventory that NFA is mandated to maintain?

-tags: ["level","buffer","stock","inventory","nfa","mandated","maintain"]

  ---

-### National Food Authority
+## National Food Authority

-## What is the level of buffer stock inventory that NFA is mandated to maintain?
+# What is the level of buffer stock inventory that NFA is mandated to maintain?

  - As prescribed in the Implementing Rules and Regulations (IRR) of RA 11203, NFA commissioned an independent study to determine the optimal buffer stock for the agency's mandate.